-- 3.1.3 Contractor's Organizational Structure.
+3.1.3 Contractor's Organizational Structure.
 A WBS must not be influenced by a contractor's program organization.
-The contractor can organize according to corporate standards and still effectively report using of a product-oriented WBS. - 3.1.4 Control Account Level.
-As the end product is subdivided into smaller sub-products at lower WBS levels, the work effort required by each element should be identified and assigned to functional organizational units.
-These functional organizations are part of the contractor's organizational structure.
-The juncture of the WBS element and organizational structure is where the control accounts and work packages are established (Figure VIII).
+The contractor can organize according to corporate standards and still effectively report using a product oriented WBS.

+3.1.4 Control Account Level.
+As the end product is subdivided into smaller sub-products at lower WBS levels, the work effort required by each element should be identified and assigned to the corporate breakdown organizational units.
+These organizations are part of the contractor's structure.
+The juncture of the WBS element and organizational structure is where the control accounts and work packages are established (Figure IX).
 For that WBS element, the contractor will assign management responsibility (i.e., Control Account Manager) for technical, schedule, and performance measures within the management control system.
 To this end, the technical requirements for the work and work product must be specified; the work scheduled, budgeted, and performed; and the attainment of specified technical requirements, verified through reports submitted.
-Virtually all aspects of the contractor's management control system (i.e., technical definition, budgets, estimates, schedules, risk management, work assignments, accounting, progress assessment, problem identification, and corrective actions) must utilize functional capabilities to bring together the effort at the control account level for its associated WBS element.
+Virtually all aspects of the contractor's management, accounting, progress assessment, problem identification, and corrective actions) must utilize either functional, organizational, or corporate capabilities to bring together the effort at the control account level for its associated WBS element.
 Performance visibility is directly relatable to this level of detail.